× Search

 We’re looking for solutions that make parking accessible, fair, and practical for today and the future.

-While parking in the Mount has been discussed before, we’re starting fresh.
-We want to know what’s working well, what’s not, and what ideas you have to make it work better – whether it’s tried and tested solutions you’ve seen elsewhere, or out-of-the-box ideas.
+While parking in the Mount has been discussed before, we started fresh.
+We wanted to know what’s working well, what’s not, and what ideas people had to make it work better – whether it was tried and tested solutions seen elsewhere, or out-of-the-box ideas.

-We are focusing on the Mount North area, from Adams Avenue to Sutherland Avenue.
+We focused on the Mount North area, from Adams Avenue to Sutherland Avenue.

 Mount Parking map